tavisit/Genetic-Algorithm-Natural-Selection/README.md

 ### Python Implementation

-The programming language used will be pthon, because it has many useful frameworks and libraries.
+The programming language used will be python, because it has many useful frameworks and libraries.

+The individual's probability of secondary gene mutation, the variable ```probability_gene_modification``` from the module Individual.py can be modified

 The program has the following stages:
 * calculate fitness and delete unfit individuals: